-NEI is true and the trig plays if the most recently evaluated trig condition on the neighbor track was true.
+PRE is true when PRE is false.
+A trig with this trig condition plays if the most recently evaluated trig condition on the same track was not true.
+(PRE and PRE conditions are ignored and not evaluated.)
+Example 1: Trig 1, 50% = True > Trig 2, PRE = False > Trig 3, PRE = False > Trig 4, PRE = True true.
 (PRE and PRE conditions on the neighbor track are ignored and not evaluated.)
 The neighbor track is the track before the active track.
 For example, track 3 is the neighbor track of track 4.
 NEI and NEI conditional trigs on track 4 therefore evaluate the conditional trigs placed on track 3.
 The NEI condition is false if no conditional trigs exist on the neighbor track.